oscpache/gl-shade/README.md

 # GL-SHADE
 This source code implements the GL-SHADE algorithm presented in the paper "A SHADE-Based Algorithm for Large Scale Global Optimization" at the PPSN 2020 international conference.
-Here we present a GPU based implementation of GL-SHADE adopting the CEC'13 LSGO Benchmark test suite.
+Here it´s showed a parallell implementation of GL-SHADE using CUDA + OpenMP and adopting the CEC'13 LSGO Benchmark test suite.
+Futher, all test functions are implemented in both CUDA and OpenMP; the gpu based implementation of the test problem is used most of the time but in very special cases the OpenMP based implementation is employed.